jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 Instead of helping them quickly overcome some immediate problem and pass an assessment, you become more concerned with their long-term development.
 Your goal changes from “helping them solve problems” to “shaping them into effective problem solvers”.&nbsp;

 The saying goes:&nbsp;*If you give a man a fish, you feed him for a day.
-If you teach a man to fish, you feed them for a lifetime.&nbsp;*
+If you teach a man to fish, you feed them for a lifetime.*&nbsp;

 Don’t give them fish.
 Don’t even “just” teach them how to fish.
 Instead, make sure they understand how to gather food anywhere, regardless of the terrain